nextcloud/vm/README.md

 **Q: How to backup?**
 <br />
 **A:** There are several ways.
-We recomend Rsync to a NAS or similar.
+We recommend Rsync to a NAS or similar.
 You can find a script here: https://www.techandme.se/rsync-backup-script/

 **Q:  Can I install in a VM with a NAT and port redirection of port 443 & 10000 & 22?**
 <br />